 - Toast Ezekiel bread and top with avocado, a sliced hard-boiled egg, and black pepper.

-- People can also find sprouted grain bagels, English muffins, pizza crust, and tortillas.
+- Look out for sprouted grain bagels, English muffins, pizza crust, and tortillas.

 4. Pumpkin seeds